ludocode/onramp/core/cci/1-opc/README.md

 Expression parsing in cci/1 is similar to cci/0.
 All expression functions emit code on the fly.
 When an expression parsing function returns, code to compute that expression has already been emitted.

-The code they emit places the result of the expression either in `r0` or on the stack.
-If the result type of the expression is an address or an integer that fits in a register (e.g. `char`, `short`, `int`, all pointers, all l-values), it is placed in `r0`.
-Otherwise (e.g. `long long`, all `struct` and `union` types), it is at the top of the stack.
+The code they emit places the result of the expression in `r0`.
+This stage only supports word-size r-values in expressions.
+This means structs cannot be passed by value and `long long` is not supported.

 When an expression returns an l-value, the emitted code places the *address of* the value in `r0` instead of the value itself.
 The function `compile_lvalue_to_rvalue()` converts an l-value into an r-value.

-## Function Calls

-The calling convention for function calls is described in the [Onramp bytecode spec](../../../docs/virtual-machine.md).
-Any values that are not addresses and not integers that fit in a word are passed indirectly.

-The function call parser first reserves stack space for the return value if it is passed indirectly; the address will be passed as the first argument.
-It then parses the arguments.
-Each argument is copied (in full) to the stack, and argument types and offsets are stored in a list.
-Then, the function parser puts the first four arguments, or addresses to them if passed indirectly, in registers `r0`-`r3`.
-Finally each remaining argument, or address to it if passed indirectly, is pushed to the stack right to left.

-This mechanism supports passing and returning structs and `long long` integers by-value.

-There is no special behaviour needed for variadic functions.
-They use the same calling convention as regular functions.